TDES Teacher Appeals and Grievances

 TDES - AppealsIn a high stakes environment there may be disagreement among well-meaning professionals about the nature of evaluations.
 Cleveland’s evaluation system acknowledges this possibility and our collective bargaining agreement (CBA) provides for an appeal process and outlines what areas of the evaluation may be subject to the grievance procedure.The appeals process for teachers is outlined in the CBA in, Article 13, Section 1, H (p.55 in the bound copy).
 Please note that the CBA does not include language permitting the Academic Superintendent (or Network Leader) to adjust ratings on the rubric as a part of the appeal process.

 H. Appeals process – Following the first formal announced observation event and any subsequent event, a teacher may request the intervention and/or support of the Academic Superintendent within ten (10) working days.
 The Academic Superintendent will review the evidence regarding the events to date, and may take one or more of the following actions: 1.
 Co-evaluate the next event or events; 2.
 Assign a new evaluator to conduct a new evaluation to replace the prior event(s); 3.
 Uphold the evidence of the event; 4.
 Provide intervention, including more training, for the evaluator.
 The Academic Superintendent shall submit an electronic record of the request, his/her response, and the outcome of the appeal within ten (10) working days.
 The teacher may appeal the Academic Superintendent’s response to the TDES Steering Committee co-chairs within ten (10) working days.
 The TDES Steering Committee co-chairs will respond within ten (10) working days.If an Academic Superintendent decides to co-evaluate he or she will attend the next observation event with the evaluator and record evidence of the teacher’s performance.
 The original evaluator still has the responsibility of conducting the evaluation.
 The appealed event is not thrown out or changed.
 The Academic Superintendent does not assume evaluation responsibilities for that teacher.
 The Academic Superintendent and evaluator will norm their ratings and the Academic Superintendent can coach the evaluator and make sure he or she is recording appropriate evidence, not opinion, aligned to the evaluation rubric.In some cases it may be best for both evaluator and teacher to have a new evaluator assigned.
 In that case the new evaluator will conduct a new observation to replace the appealed event, and may re-evaluate any previous events if the Academic Superintendent thinks that would be fairer for the teacher.
 That new evaluator will become the teacher’s evaluator of record for the rest of the year.The Academic Superintendent can review any teacher’s evaluation and evidence following an appeal.
 If upon review the Academic Superintendent decides the evidence is fair and reasonable that evaluation can be upheld.
 The event will stand over the teacher’s objections.The fourth option does not necessarily change the evaluation event, but permits the Academic Superintendent to offer the evaluator additional training in order to support and refine the evidence collection process.
 This option allows the administration to acknowledge the teacher’s issues and offer support to the evaluator.If a teacher feels it is necessary, he or she can further appeal the Academic Superintendent's decision to the Co-chairs of the TDES Steering Committee.
-This request should be sent within ten working days of the Academic Superintendent's decision.
-The Co-chairs will respond within ten working days of that request.
+This request should be sent within ten working days of the Academic Superintendent's decision to email@example.com.

 TDES – Grievances